 But profitability is a different story.
-The most lucrative company in the Slovak media market is the American-owned Markiza-Slovakia with a profit dwarfing all other players in 2017.
+The most lucrative company in the Slovak media market is Markiza-Slovakia with a profit dwarfing all other players in 2018.
 However, that result comes after many years of galloping losses.
 (See financial data from Markiza-Slovakia under Television Funding in this study)

 Radio seems to be a lucrative niche for some.
-D.Expres boasted a high profit margin in 2017 when it netted over €3.7m.
-Only Markiza-Slovakia had bigger profits than them.
+D.Expres boasted a high profit margin in 2018 when it netted over €4.3m on revenues of just €1.2m or so higher.